 Our District is focused on expanding the horizons and individualizing excellence for each and every student.
 We have 1 elementary school (K‐2), intermediate school (3–5), and middle/high school (6–12) all providing a dynamic and caring environment achieved by our staff, students, parents, and community working together towards our mission.

 Neshaminy School District currently operates 6 elementary schools, 3 middle schools and 1 high school in a K‐4, 5–8 and 9–12 configuration.
 The District draws strength from a highly supportive community that has a rich history of involvement with all aspects of education.
 We Build Futures!

 We are dedicated to providing a safe, enriching environment wherein all students can achieve college and career readiness, and demonstrate leadership skills.
-Our rural district covers the townships of Bridgeton, Durham, Nockamixon, Springfield, Tinicum, and Riegelsville Borough, and serves almost 1600 students in grades K‐12, in five schools.
+Our rural district covers the townships of Bridgeton, Durham, Nockamixon, Springfield, Tinicum, and Riegelsville Borough, and serves almost 1600 students in grades K‐12, in 5 schools.

 The Pennridge School District consists of 11 schools (7 elementary schools, 3 middle schools and 1 high school) with a total enrollment of approximately 7,100 for 2018–19.
 The District encompasses eight municipalities (boroughs of Dublin, Perkasie, Sellersville and Silverdale, townships of Bedminster, East Rockhill, Hilltown and West Rockhill).

 With nearly 10,500 students, the Pennsbury School District has 10 elementary, 3 middle, and 1 high school.
 The District draws students from the townships of Falls and Lower Makefield, and boroughs of Tullytown and Yardley.
 We proudly prepare our students to become creative, ethical, and critical thinkers for lifelong success in a global society.